What is psoriatic arthritis?

 Non-biological disease-modifying antirheumatic drugs (DMARDs) improve symptoms of pain and stiffness but none have been shown to prevent progressive joint damage and all have potential for serious side effects.
-Methotrexate, ciclosporin, apremilast and leflunomide are drugs that have a beneficial effect on both joint and skin disease.
+Methotrexate, ciclosporin, apremilast and leflunomide have a beneficial effect on both joint and skin disease.